mosne/mosne-hero/readme.txt

 This plugin extends the core/cover block with separate mobile and desktop background images and sizes.
 == Description ==
-= Mosne Hero =
+This plugin extends the core/cover block with separate mobile and desktop background images and sizes.
+This increases the performance of the website by loading the smaller image on mobile devices and score better in the Core Web Vitals.

+== Configuration ==
-this plugin extends the core/cover block with separate mobile and desktop background images and sizes. it allows you to select a mobile image and a desktop image, and a size for the mobile image. this increases the performance of the website by loading the smaller image on mobile devices. it also allows you to configure the mobile image size and the breakpoint at which the mobile image is displayed.
+* In the Setting > Mosne Hero page you can configure the mobile image size and the breakpoint at which the mobile image is displayed
+* Notice that is a new size so you will need to regenerate the thumbnails using a plugin like Regenerate Thumbnails for existing images to use the new sizes.

+== In the Editor ==
+* Add a cover block and select the "Hero Cover (Mobile & Desktop)" variation.
+* Now you can see a new panel with the following options:
+* Mobile image : You can also select a custom image for the desktop and the mobile view.
+* Mobile image size : chose the size that perfectly fits your design.
+* Focal point : You can also select a focal point for the mobile image.
+* Alt text : Add an alternative  text for the mobile image.
+(Leave empty if is a decorative image)
+* High fetch priority : force the high fetch priority attribute if the image is in the is above the fold.
+* If you use a featured image, leave the mobile image empty and the plugin will use the mobile size for the featured image for the mobile view.

+== Limitations ==
+* The mobile image is not displayed in the block editor
+* Video background is not supported
+* Repeated background is not supported
+* Parallax background is not supported

 == Key Features ==

 * Separate mobile and desktop background images and sizes
 * Configure the mobile image size and the breakpoint at which the mobile image is displayed
+* It works also wiht the featured image
+* Focal point switching for the mobile image
+* Alt text switching for the mobile image
+* High fetch priority for the mobile image
 * Performance-optimized and lightweight
 * No block library required
 * Primarily built with native WordPress components

+== Limitations ==
+* The mobile image is not displayed in the block editor
+* Video background is not supported
+* Repeated background is not supported
+* Parallax background is not supported

 == Stay Connected ==